What is a CGI script?

 - Right after the opening

-exec 2>/home/ uzivatel/public_html/stderr.logthat redirects error output to a file.
+exec 2>/home/ uzivatel/public_html/stderr.logwhich redirects error output to a file.

-- If you are using modules, you must initialize them first.
-For more details, see About modules .
+- If you use modules, you need to initialize them first.
+See page for more details modules .

-- Re-check that you have correctly set the directory access rights
+- Double check that you have the correct access rights on the directory

-~/public_htmland nested (for details see a page about user HTML pages .
+~/public_htmland nested (for details see page about custom HTML pages .

-- Recheck if the CGI script has an extension
+- Double check that the CGI script has an extension

-- Try again to run the CGI script manually on Aise from the command line.
+- Again, try to run the CGI script manually on Aise from the command line.

-- If the script works on the command line, but not when accessing the Web, look in the Web server logs for a possible cause.
+- If the script works on the command line, but not when accessed through the Web, look in the Web server logs for a possible cause.
 Where are the logs stored?

 - Consult with more experienced colleagues.